|

 October 5-13, 2020 Moose Hunting Part 3 (62 Photos)

 French and I had a great afternoon in the woods stalking a bunch of ground and finally setting up on the long skinny bog with my Foxpro caller.
 It was coming on dark when French spotted a moving dark spot at the far end of the bog, sure enough it was a beautiful bull moose.
-I measured the bog with my range finder at 400 yards, since the moose was headed towards us and we still had 10 or more minutes of legal daylight left we waited.
+I measured the bog with my range finder at 400 yards, the moose was leisurely walking towards us and we still had 10 or more minutes of legal daylight left so we waited.

 The following afternoon I was back at the SJRGC rifle range this time with French and his new shooting rest to make sure his Tikka 30.06 was on....which is was.

-As French is also a member we could both shoot together at the range, so this time I took my Grandfathers .308 Remington and once again my trusty, cheap to shoot Stevens .223.
+As French is also a club member we could both shoot together at the range, so this time I took my Grandfathers .308 Remington and once again my trusty, cheap to shoot Stevens .223.

 We spent the day in our usual hunting areas with French set up on the long skinny bog and myself covering a large area on foot taking notice of fresh sign and checking our game cameras.

-On my walkabout I even came across this dandy grouse, too bad I never had a shotgun with me, my 30.06 Browning would be a little much!
+On my walkabout I came across this dandy grouse, too bad I never had a shotgun with me, my 30.06 Browning would be a little much!

 That afternoon Matthew & Stroh made the trip down and joined us for the evening hunt which unfortunately was unsuccessful as well.